rhjohnstone/raspberry-pi-cat-detector/README.md

 ## Overview

 This is the Cat Doorbell (version 2).
 Its a Raspberry Pi-based device that listens for, then looks for, a cat when it wants to come in the house.
+If listen and look are successful, a text alert is sent.

 I had lots of fun designing and building it.
 I am writing this in case someone else might find it useful.
 For example, it could easily be adapted for dogs.